5 Money-Saving Hacks for Wedding Guests

 Ah, the sweet smell of spring!
 The sun is shining, the flowers are blooming, and oh, what’s that?
 I have three weddings to attend this year?
 Cue the sweet sound of my savings account drying up faster than a California puddle.

-So how can I, and other cash-strapped wedding guests, afford to attend all the weddings we're invited to this year?
-Here are five helpful hacks for avoiding unnecessary expenses as a wedding guest:
+So how can we afford to attend all the weddings we’re invited to this year?
+Here are five helpful hacks for avoiding unnecessary expenses as a wedding guest.

-If I pay for wedding expenses like gifts, outfits, and hotel costs on a credit card that rewards me for every dollar spent, I can cash in those points for airline miles and make out like a bandit.
+By paying for wedding expenses like gifts, outfits, and hotel costs on a credit card that has rewards for every dollar spent, you can cash in those points for airline miles and travel to your destination for free, or close to it.
 Wondering which credit cards give you the best travel rewards?
-Well that's something we've covered extensively here on More for Less:
+Well, that’s something we’ve covered extensively here at Brad’s Deals:

 - Best Credit Cards for Airline Miles